Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Conclusion

 \section{Conclusion}

 In this work, we have presented a comprehensive study of a quintom dark energy model: a quintessence field with an exponential potential and a phantom degree of freedom governed by an inverse power-law potential.
 By introducing suitable dimensionless variables, the background equations were cast into an autonomous system, allowing for a systematic classification of the fixed points and their stability properties.
-The phase space analysis revealed a rich dynamical structure, including matter-dominated saddle points, kinetically dominated early time solutions, and mixed scalar field configurations that can support accelerated expansion.
-Among all critical points, we identified a unique late-time attractor corresponding to a phantom potential dominated de Sitter phase.
+The phase space analysis revealed a rich dynamical structure, including matter dominated saddle points, kinetically dominated early time solutions, and mixed scalar field configurations that can support accelerated expansion.
+Among all critical points, we identified a unique late time attractor corresponding to a phantom potential dominated de Sitter phase.
 Although this attractor is non-hyperbolic, numerical phase space analysis confirms its stability within the physically relevant region, indicating that the model generically evolves toward phantom dominated accelerated expansion at late times.

-An important outcome of this analysis is that the cosmological evolution does not proceed directly toward the asymptotic phantom-dominated attractor.
+An important outcome of this analysis is that the cosmological evolution does not proceed directly toward the asymptotic phantom dominated attractor.
 Instead, the universe undergoes an intermediate epoch in which the canonical scalar field dominates the dark energy sector including the current epoch, while the phantom component remains subdominant.
-The effective dark energy equation of state remains close to $w\simeq-1$ throughout the matter-dominated era and subsequently evolves toward less negative values at low redshift, exhibiting a thawing-like behaviour.
+The effective dark energy equation of state remains close to $w\simeq-1$ throughout the matter dominated era and subsequently evolves toward less negative values at low redshift, exhibiting a thawing-like behaviour.
 Both the fields becomes dynamically relevant only at later times, eventually driving the universe toward the complete phantom domination.

-In this model, phantom crossing is achieved by setting the initial conditions within the phantom region during the radiation-dominated epoch.
+In this model, phantom crossing is achieved by setting the initial conditions within the phantom region during the radiation dominated epoch.
 A notable feature of the phantom crossing obtained here is that the crossing of the $w\simeq-1$ barrier occurs gradually and asymptotically, rather than abruptly.
 Using the dynamical systems framework, we demonstrate that this behaviour of phantom crossing is generic for this class of quintom models in which the scalar fields are not coupled at the level of the potential.